cleavr/cleaverdocs/content/guides/ftp-server.md

 - Your server's public IP

 <base-info>
-Clever requires SFTP access, which utilizes SSH keys.
+Cleavr requires SFTP access, which utilizes SSH keys.
 This is to provide additional security.
 </base-info>

 ## To Connect